kevinboosten/kevinboosten.github.io/_posts/2021-02-11-how-i-use-an-openapi-spec-in-my-angular-projects.md

   - how can we benefit the simulator in our Angular Application
     - dev setup/speedup development
+      - environment.ts files
+      - package.json scripts with `--prefix simulator` and `npm run all` command
     - Testing with Cypress - call it integration testing (non persistent!)